Disney World vs Disneyland: Honest Family Guide (2026)

 Frequently Asked Questions

-A week-long Disney World vacation for a family of four typically costs $6,500 to $9,000+ in 2026, depending on resort tier and season.
-That includes 5-day park tickets ($520+ per person), value resort hotels ($150–$250 per night), dining, and Lightning Lane access.
-A comparable 2-3 day Disneyland trip runs roughly $3,000 to $5,000 total.
-Use our budget calculator to get a personalized estimate based on your family's travel style.
+A week-long Disney World vacation for a family of 4 costs $6,500-$9,000+ in 2026, depending on resort tier and season.
+That covers 5-day park tickets (around $520 per adult), a value resort at $150-$250 per night, dining, and Lightning Lane access.
+A comparable 2-3 day Disneyland trip runs roughly $3,000-$5,000 total.
+Peak-season dates can add 40-60% over moderate season, so timing affects the bill as much as resort choice.

 Data Sources and Methodology